 Rather than attempt a full review of the device, which is pretty hard considering it has only one function, I’ve decided to get my thoughts down on digital paper.

 During my first major trek – to the North Pole – my one and only source of comms with the outside world was an Iridium GO!/9575 combination.
-Put together, these two deivces provided an adequate source of two-way communications and SOS features (both can beacon mayday calls over a range of sateliite networks which means your message has a very high chance to being picked up.
+Put together, these two devices provided an adequate source of two-way communications and SOS features (both can beacon mayday calls over a range of satellite networks which means your message has a very high chance to being picked up.

-But… the key difference being this: the Iridium devices have a limited battery life.
-And if you don’t carry spares, or a way of recharging them, you could find yourself in a very hot, or cold, spot.
-I’m not saying you shouldn’t carry two-way satellite communications on your trips, but you do need to consider the limitations, in particular the charge life of the cell in the cold weather.
+But… the key difference is this: the Iridium devices have limited battery life.
+And if you don’t carry a spares or a way of recharging them, you could find yourself in a very hot, or cold, spot.
+I’m not saying you shouldn’t carry two-way satellite communications on your trips, but you do need to consider the limitations, in particular the charge life of the cell in cold weather.